'I Would Do Anything For Her': A German Dad's Search For His Daughter, Taken By ISIS

 A sign of hope

-In 2014, when Aaliya's mother took her to the Islamic State, the caliphate held 41,000 square miles of territory and ruled over some 8 million people.
+In 2014, when Aaliya's mother took her to Syria, the Islamic State held 41,000 square miles of territory and ruled over some 8 million people.

 Tens of thousands of foreign fighters — including about 1,000 from Germany, according to police and intelligence sources — joined their ranks.
 Children of the caliphate were indoctrinated to accept the most brutal interpretation of sharia, Islamic law.
 Public beheadings were common.

 By last year, the caliphate was in its death throes.
 Kurdish fighters, backed by a U.S.-led global coalition, defeated them in Iraq.
 Assad's army, backed by Russia and Iran, recaptured territory in Syria.
-Islamic State fighters and their families who survived the fighting were captured and kept in detention camps.
+Islamic State fighters and their families who survived the fighting were captured and put in detention camps.

 Farooqi got word last year from his ex-wife's family that Aaliya and her mother were in one of those camps.

 "I went berserk," he says.
-"After not being able to do much for four years, I felt like, this is it, I know where she is, and maybe I can get her home."
+"After not being able to do much for four years, I felt like, this is it — I know where she is, and maybe I can get her home."

 But more than a year later, that hasn't happened.

 He has corresponded several times with the German Foreign Ministry, which says it can't help him.
-A ministry spokesperson tells NPR via email that Germany has no embassy or consulate in Syria and no firsthand knowledge of German nationals in the camps.
-The spokesperson would not say how many German children are there, saying any number would be "speculative."
-(Germany's public broadcaster ARD has reported there are dozens.)
+A ministry spokesperson told NPR via email that Germany has no embassy or consulate in Syria and has no firsthand knowledge of German nationals in the camps.
+Germany is working to assess the situation, though the spokesperson would not say how many German children are there, saying any number would be "speculative."
+(Germany's public broadcaster, ARD, has reported that there are dozens.)

-The ministry spokesperson says Germany is helping with medical assistance to young children at these detention camps.
+The ministry spokesperson said Germany is helping with medical assistance to young children at these detention camps.
 There have been reports of children dying there.
-The spokesperson also says the ministry is "investigating possible options for return of German nationals, especially children and humanitarian cases."
+The spokesperson also said the ministry is "investigating possible options for return of German nationals, especially children and humanitarian cases."

 "A moral obligation"

-Germany says its citizens who joined Islamic State have the right to return home but that this can only happen under strict conditions.
+Germany says its citizens who joined the Islamic State have the right to return home but that this can happen only under strict conditions.

-Many Germans fear those who lived in the caliphate, seeing them as possible threats, says Cornelia Lotthammer of the Violence Prevention Network, a de-radicalization organization in Berlin.
+Many Germans fear those who lived in the caliphate, seeing them as possible threats, says Cornelia Lotthammer of the Violence Prevention Network, a deradicalization organization in Berlin.

-"Maybe ... the school director would say, 'No, no, I won't take this boy, he was in ISIS, what if there's a bomb,' " Lotthammer says.
+"Maybe ... the school director would say, 'No, no, I won't take this boy.
+He was in ISIS.
+What if there's a bomb?' " Lotthammer says.
 "This is dangerous thinking.
 We must not isolate them.
 We must support them."

-Daniel Heinke, the chief of detectives of the police department in the northern state of Bremen, insists young children in these camps must be repatriated quickly.
+Daniel Heinke, the chief of detectives of the police department in the northern state of Bremen, insists that young children in these camps must be repatriated quickly.
 He cites Kindeswohl, child welfare, enshrined in German law.

-"It's not only a legal obligation, but a moral obligation," says Heinke, who works with authorities throughout Germany to prosecute and de-radicalize German citizens who joined IS.
+"It's not only a legal obligation but a moral obligation," says Heinke, who works with authorities throughout Germany to prosecute and deradicalize German citizens who joined the Islamic State.
 "Those kids did nothing wrong.
 It was not their choice that their parents took them there, and we as society have a duty to try to help them to integrate or reintegrate into German society."

 The children's mothers, though, may face prosecution when returning to Germany.
 Heinke says he believes "anyone who willingly joined the Islamic State and supported their activities contributed to the efforts of the Islamic State."